samsquire/webgetopts/README.md

 ### Install the website

-1. Installer coming soon (needs to update path etc)
+1. NPM Installer coming soon (needs to update path etc)
 2. Run `webgetopts install <address>`
 3. You can now use the hostname to talk to the site.